phpbbireland/epm/README.md

 *Created* with PHP, MySQL, JavaScript & Claude AI

-I have included several additional links to allow me to modules (or projects) as in this example...
+I have included several additional links to allow tracking of modules and/or projects as in this example...
 ![Image3](https://github.com/phpbbireland/epm/blob/main/images/parts-select800.png)